Azure/linux-provisioning/README.md

 This key is retrieved in `tests/end_to_end.sh` to ensure that the runner (or in the case of running locally, your local machine) can SSH into the target VMs to validate.

+The end to end testing reuses a resource group named `linuxpa-testing`.

 Then to run the tests, you can do the following:

 ```